mingwho/valleyofthewind/README.md

 This VR project is inspired by Nausicaa - Valley of the Wind.
 It takes you on a gliding journey across mountains and valleys to plant seeds and create euphoric soundscape.

 #### TODO:
-- Playtest
-- Glider initialises player height and orientation on startup
+- Add tilt to the glider so when we turn it feels better
 - Figure out how to deal with boundaries
-- Limit the glider at certain height so it won't crash into ground
 - Make the terrain feel low-poly: update material and texture, etc.
-- Add tilt to the glider so when we turn it feels better
 - Acceleration and Deceleration when we go up and down
 - Tree_02 is not showing
 - Add particle system to glider so flight trail is visible
+- Playtest more

 #### DONE:
 - Combine all the work